Asif-Ali1234/Web_Calculator/README.md

 # Web_Calculator
-This is the Web Calculator Designed For Calculations
+This is the Web Calculator Designed For Small Calculations.

-It can Calculate the Equations In BRODMAS Format...
+It can calculate the mathematical equations in BRODMAS format.......